-- It is known that there are some foods that make you bloated.
+It is known that there are some foods that make you bloated.
 Cutting down on these triggers will promote bloating relief.
-Keep a record of what you eat and drink to see if there are any foods or beverages which could be associated with your symptoms.
+Keep a record of the foods and drinks you have and drink to see if there are any foods or beverages which could be associated with your symptoms.
 These can include milk and milk products, certain fruits and vegetables, whole grains, artificial sweeteners and fizzy drinks.
 Pulses, bran and fruit contain fermentable carbohydrates, sugars which are easily broken down by the digestive system.
 Not only do fermentable carbohydrates cause excess gas, but they also work with germs to cause tooth decay.
 Reducing your intake of the fermentable carbohydrates found in sugary foods can result in several health benefits.

-- If you are lactose-intolerant you will need to avoid lactose-containing foods.
-Your doctor will advise how best to do this without developing complications such as calcium and mineral deficiency.
+If you are lactose-intolerant you will need to avoid lactose-containing foods.
+Talk to your doctor to find out how best to do this without developing complications such as calcium and mineral deficiency.

 Exercise has been shown to improve gas-related symptoms.
 This is partly due to the upright position, as lying flat tends to stop gas from moving round the body.

 One word of warning: excessive flatulence and belching are common in female runners.
 The cause for this is unknown.

 The treatment for trapped wind, gas and bloating is essentially changes to your diet and exercise, and treatment for any underlying cause.
 There is otherwise no good evidence for any particular medicine but the following may be tried:

 - Simeticone for bloating.
 It is usually sold in combination with an antacid.
 Simeticone is also used for colic in babies and infants.
 Simeticone has not been found to be helpful in bloating related to irritable bowel syndrome.